kevinsguides/yaquiz/readme.md

 * First priority... more testing?

+* Accessibility fixes - currently quizzes are not navigable by tab
 * Pagination for quizzes in the backend, and for user results page in front end
   * filters for user results
   * expire/auto remove results after x days